clc3-CloudComputing/jku-ws20/4 Continuous Deployment/exercise 4.1/README.md

 In order to get a zero-downtime deployment (i.e. without having an availability gap in our deployment), we will add a readiness probe as well as a lifecycle hook:
 - The **readiness probe** checks wheter our application is ready to handle traffic.
-- The lifecycle hook **preStop** must complete before the final termination signal is being sent to our container.
-During this waiting time, Kubernetes will remove the Pod from the endpoints and, by this, the LoadBalancer is reconfigured before the application process is terminated.
+- The lifecycle hook **preStop** allows to add a wating time before the final termination signal is being sent to our container.
+This allows Kubernetes to remove the Pod from the endpoints and, by this, the LoadBalancer is reconfigured before the application process is terminated.
+With this grace period, we can ensure that no requests are being routed to a terminated pod.

 ## Instructions